Xilinx-CNS/kubernetes-onload/README.md

 # Onload Operator and Onload Device Plugin for Kubernetes and OpenShift

-This solution accelerates workloads using Onload in existing Kubernetes and OpenShift clusters.
+Use Onload to accelerate your workloads in Kubernetes and OpenShift clusters.

 ## Installation requirements